essykings/python-datetime/README.md

 Working with timezones can be a very tedious task

 ### Converting timezones
-The first thing to keep  in mind when making tomezone conversions is to ensure all the time attributes you intend to work with are in UTC.
+The first thing to keep in mind when making timezone conversions is to ensure all the time attributes you intend to work with are in UTC.
 Suppose you want to convert the following timezone to America/New_York timezone

 ```python
 import datetime